conan-io/docs/howtos/capture_version.rst

        ...

 The *CMakeLists.txt* will have some variables to define the library version number.
-Lets assume for simplicity that it has some line like:
+Let's assume for simplicity that it has some line like:

 .. code-block:: cmake